 weighted mean mode).
 Since the ith row and the jth column in all matrices

-correspond to a same window around a same target, if there are multiple states
+correspond to a same window to a same target (here the TSS), if there are

-overlapping to this window, when summarizing from all states, the state with
+multiple states overlap to this same window, when summarizing from all states,

-There is some special visualization designed for categorical signals where
+There are some special visualizations designed for categorical signals where

 each state is summarized and visualized separatedly in the top annotation.

 states_col must be a named vector where the names should correspond to